AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 computational or data-intensive work now or in the future.
 It consists of two parts:

+* **Aalto computing workflows:** There are so many different computing resources to use, and this hour will introduce you to the different options and what kinds of work each are suited to.
+You'll learn how they all interrelate and which can be easily used together.
+The focus is what is at Aalto, but the general principles apply to most universities as well.

 * **Basic Linux shell:** Shell and command line (on Linux or on other operating systems) is the basis of large-scale computing, and knowing a little bit will go a long way in your career even if you